Friday, June 20, 2025

 If you are seeing this post, it is still for sale.

 2001 Kawasaki Vulcan 750 ...
-14,000+ miles and in generally good condition, regular riding and maintenance.
+14,500+ miles and in generally good condition, regular riding and maintenance.
+Tires have only a couple thousand on them.
+Clear title.
 No major defects.
 Just a little dusty.
 One Owner.
 Leave a message below to get in touch.
 Serious offers only.

 Thursday, April 17, 2025